sorawit/bevm/README.md

 # BandEVM - Lightweight EVM for Trustless Scaling

-BandEVM is a virtual blockchain there is no concept of block miners or validators.
+BandEVM is a framework for creating a virtual blockchain without block miners or validators.
-All transactions on a BandEVM chain are recorded to its notary chain.
+All transactions on a BandEVM chain are recorded and finalized by its notary chain.